 All three duo CD/EPs (2010-20) were engineered, mixed and mastered by Gary Gordon at Inside Out Studio in Sparta, IL.
 You can hear "Two Guitars" streaming right here on this site--just click "Music" in the left sidebar!
 Click "Products" to buy it from us or CDBaby.com (where you can also purchase it as a download).
 Some of the mid-South's top talents lent their deft and subtle touch to the projects, especially engineer Gary Gordon--he and his wife Roberta are best known as one of North America's top award-winning Americana/bluegrass duos The Gordons, who have graced stages worldwide.
 Besides his harmonica, dobro, blues guitar licks, and Roberta's & his harmony singing, you can hear his "deep bench" of ace musicians from one tiny (and delightful) corner of SW Illinois (some of whom have played at the Grand Ole Opry)--which probably has more bluegrass and Americana talent supplying Nashville, Louisville and Knoxville than much of the rest of the mid-South, and we are pinching ourselves as to how lucky we are to have them grace our work.
 (And MI's Annie Capps expertly made our disc as good to look at and easy to navigate as our Southern Illinoisans helped us sound like ourselves on a great night when the planets are in alignment, the audience vibe is upbeat, and our voices are going with the flow).

 In 2002, Sandy joined the cast of Christmas Spirits (since renamed simply The Bar Show), the Chicago Bar Assn's annual comedy musical revue.
-The most recent production (her 18th!) was titled "For Lying Out Loud.."
+The most recent full live production (her 18th!) was titled "For Lying Out Loud."
+There was an online-only pandemic version in Dec.
+2020-Jan.
+2021, consisting of individual music videos, many of which (alas, including one in which Sandy had a featured solo) were taken down due to events in the news rendering them either obsolete, inappropriate, or both.
 (For her body of work--singing, acting, guitar playing and committed attempted dancing--in her eighth year, Sandy was awarded the coveted Spear Carrier Award--which commands fear and respect on the streets but poses some problems getting through turnstiles on the CTA or in the TSA line at O'Hare).
-The Bar Show is a fully choreographed and staged B'way-style musical topical parody revue, and runs several performances each December at the Merle Reskin Theater in the South Loop of Chicago.
+The Bar Show is a fully choreographed and staged B'way-style musical topical parody revue, and runs several performances each December at a theater in the South Loop of Chicago.
+(Next production, working title "Little Shop of Lawyers," will be in January 2024 at the Studebaker Theater).
 All proceeds go to the CBA Charities.
 Sandy's played everything from lawyers, wives, moms, seniors, sports fans, politicians, bankers, shoppers, musicians, to even former German Chancellor Angela Merkel (the latter twice).

 Sandy is always available to perform for public and private functions, and teaches mountain dulcimer and beginning guitar.
 She's not taking on new law clients, however--she considers herself a "recovering lawyer" and self-confessed political junkie--having been a former precinct captain and political organization officer and volunteer in Seattle and Chicago.
 When she is not careful, she finds herself accidentally volunteering again and again.

-Andina & Rich perform at various cafes, coffeehouses, house concerts and folk festivals (among the latter, Gebhard Woods Dulcimer Festival, Grove Folk Festival, and northern WI's "Muskyfest," and you can usually find Sandy solo on one or more workshop stages at the Fox Valley Folk Festival)--check "Calendar Dates" here and on their Facebook and ReverbNation fan pages for where to catch them.
+Andina & Rich perform at various cafes, coffeehouses, house concerts and folk festivals (among the latter, Gebhard Woods Dulcimer Festival, Grove Folk Festival, northern WI's "Muskyfest," and Sandy solo on one or more workshop stages at the late great Fox Valley Folk Festival)--check "Calendar Dates" here and on their Facebook and ReverbNation fan pages for where to catch them.
 Check our contact info if you'd like us to play in your town, cafe, festival, house of worship, or your home or backyard.
 We're polite, don't make a mess, can be as loud or soft as you want, make scintillating conversation, and usually bring great coffee (often roasted by yours truly).

-And a special shout-out to Sandy's real-life "angel," biggest fan, and soulmate of four decades--without Bob's appreciation and support, she'd still be doing Traffic Court call (or worse, be a politician).
+And a special shout-out to Sandy's real-life "angel," biggest fan, and soulmate of five+ decades--without Bob's appreciation and support, she'd still be doing Traffic Court call (or worse, be a politician).